cccapaccioni/ModellingFootball/README.md

 # Football_KPI
 # Spatio-temporal analysis in football and team sports.
-Creating new defensive metrics
+Creating KPIs and new defensive metrics